 Model appropriate behavior.
 Criticizing Trump for bullying while making fun of his comb over, orange skin, small hands, spelling, and weight, or Barron’s clothes is senseless, ineffective, and juvenile.
 Trump’s supporters view it as degrading and elitist.
 Many of them like that he can’t spell or speak–qualities that attracted them to President Bush.
-Millions of Republicans don’t identify intelligence as a necessary requirement to run the country.
+Millions of Republicans don’t identify intelligence or experience as a necessary requirement to run the country.
 Stay focused on Trump’s stance on the issues.
 People knew he was mentally unfit to serve and morally bankrupt and still elected him.
 Advocate for issues like consumer protections, effective health care improvements, better schools, equality, compassion for animals, and clean air and water that affect everyone.
-Posting photos of Trump’s stomach playing golf will not win a single independent voter in 2020.
+Photos of Trump’s stomach playing golf will not win independent voters in 2020.

 Inspire people to vote.
 Most Trump supporters wouldn’t abandon him if he shot them.
-He would blame it on the media and blood dripping from their bodies, they would agree.
+He would blame it on the media and they would agree.
 Democrats need to outnumber Republicans at the polls.
 Registered voters who didn’t vote likely cost Clinton the election.
 The votes are there.
 It’s a matter of getting people to the polls.
 Make the case to people why voting matters.

 Stop demonizing police, guns, and the military.
 Republicans own the patriotism card because Democrats have ceded it by allowing Republicans to paint them into a corner on these issues.
 Police brutality is a serious problem but not every shooting of a suspect is a case of police brutality.
 Many people own guns to protect themselves from intruders.
 Gun owners value that constitutional right.
-Democrats need to do a better job of convincing law-abiding citizens they’re not confiscating their guns.
-Democrats also need to successfully convey the message that Americans can be patriotic without dropping bombs.
+Democrats need to do a better job of convincing law-abiding citizens they support common sense regulation and will not confiscate their guns.
+Democrats also need to successfully convey the message that Americans can be patriotic without dropping bombs or wearing a flag pin on their lapel.
 A cerebral, diplomatic approach to solving problems is not a sign of weakness.
 Saving the lives of American soldiers by not immersing our country in unnecessary wars is patriotic.
+And patriotism should not be defined by symbolism.
 Democrats should think critically about these issues and maintain their positions but show understanding of opposing points of view.

 Change congressional leadership.
 People on the fence in swing states don’t identify with San Francisco’s Nancy Pelosi or New York’s Chuck Schumer.
 The Democrats need to diversify the geographical origin of their leadership.
 In other countries, when a party loses seats, presidents resign.
 In the United States, members of Congress hold on like blood-sucking leeches.
 Schumer reads every word he speaks.
 He should sign up for Toastmasters and let someone with a trace of panache take the helm.
 Boring matters.